springtype-org/springtype/README.md

     - Support for persist: https://github.com/rematch/rematch/blob/master/plugins/persist/README.md
     - Support for immer: https://github.com/rematch/rematch/blob/master/plugins/immer/README.md
       instead of _.deepClone(state)
-  - cd
-    - change detection decorators to be impl. (see sudoku example)
-    - remove @DetectFieldChanges then
-    - update webcomponent code then

 - Write documentation for all modules (inline)
 - Write a developer guide like facebook did with react-create-app